This story was originally published and last updated .

-You should also turn off Light Mode.
-While it does save some of your precious mobile data, it achieves that by sending unencrypted HTTP website queries through Google's servers (encrypted HTTPS websites aren't affected by Light Mode in the first place).
+You should also turn off Lite Mode.
+While it does save some of your precious mobile data, it achieves that by sending unencrypted HTTP website queries through Google's servers (encrypted HTTPS websites aren't affected by Lite Mode in the first place).

 Don't trust Incognito mode

 Contrary to popular belief, any browser's incognito or private mode only goes so far when you want to stay low-profile online.
 Your ISP and public Wi-Fi providers might still be able to see which websites you visit.
 The same is true for some ad trackers that rely on a unique combination of your hardware, software, and IP address rather than cookies to track you across both incognito and regular mode.
 If you truly want to stay anonymous, consider trying the Firefox-based Tor Browser or a trustworthy VPN like ProtonVPN.
 Both route your encrypted queries through additional servers, obscuring your identity and location from other Wi-Fi users and your ISP.

 Set up 2-factor protection for your accounts

-While 2-factor authentication (2FA) won't keep Google getting your data, it might prevent hackers from breaking into your account, which would be worse — they probably won't adhere to any privacy laws in contrast to the business.
-That's why you should activate 2FA for your Google account and any online identity when possible.
+While 2-factor authentication (2FA) won't keep Google from getting your data, it might prevent hackers from breaking into your account, which would be worse — they probably won't adhere to any privacy laws in contrast to the business.
+That's why you should activate 2FA for your Google account and any online account when possible.

 For Google, head to your account's security settings, accessible on the web right here.
 Look for the 2-Step Verification entry and activate it.
 You'll then have to enter a second piece of information in addition to your password whenever you log in to a new device.
 You can choose trusted phones, authenticator apps, phone numbers, and backup codes to do that.

-Many other services, like Microsoft, Facebook, Twitter, Reddit, password managers, Slack, and more also have 2FA options.
-They're often available in these service's settings under a security section.
+Many other services, like Microsoft, Facebook, Twitter, Reddit, password managers, and Slack also have 2FA options.
+They're available in these service's security settings.

 Other than these kill switches, there are some smaller things you can do to share less data with Google and third-party apps on your phone: